bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 You can choose to:

--   Create a new instance using the Bandada API URL and the default config.
+-   Create a new instance using the Bandada API URL with the default config.

 ```ts
 import { ApiSdk } from "@bandada/api-sdk"